 Cyclocross season is here!
 If you aren’t a diehard crosser, the season may have snuck up on you.
-But, not to worry, there is still time to hone your existing fitness to the demands of cyclocross racing - not to mention get in on the spectator friendly venues littered with heckling, costumes, beer and money hand-ups.
+But, not to worry, there is still time to hone your existing fitness to the demands of cyclocross racing.
 Coach Daniel Matheny shares his cyclocross training overview and a few workouts to get you on course.

 Cross is a dynamic sport that involves all the energy systems involved in cycling, but often there’s a misconception that it’s predominantly “an all-out sprint for 30 to 60 minutes.”

 Well, first off, you can’t sprint for more than a handful of seconds (effectively, I might add) and if you are, it’s not really sprinting, as your body exhausts the ATP-PC system after 8 to 12 seconds.
 In reality, you rely more heavily on the glycolytic and aerobic systems for cyclocross.